tfaust0196/TemporalCommunityComparison/README.md

 # Community-Size Biases in Statistical Inference of Communities in Temporal Networks

-This code implements our comparison of four different methods for community detection in temporal networks.
+This code implements our comparison of four different methods for community detection in temporal networks, as described in this [paper](https://arxiv.org/abs/2601.15635).

 # Acknowledgements